12 Best Beaches in Gloucester, MA

 5. Plum Cove Beach

-A local family-friendly fave, Plum Cove Beach is a small slice of sandy heaven perfect for those toting young kids.
-It's virtually impossible to get lost on this lovely, quiet beacg.
+A local fave, Plum Cove Beach is another of the best beaches for families in Gloucester.
+This small slice of sandy heaven is perfect for those toting young kids.
+It's virtually impossible to get lost on this lovely, quiet beach.
 Feel stress melt away as you gaze at the horizon while being lulled by the gentle waves.

 Splash in the water, try a handstand on the shore, or clamber around the giant rocks on either side of the beach.
 There are many ways to occupy yourself in this pleasant locale.
 You'll want to pack food and water, though, as there are no amenities.